Skip to main content

 #

-Configuring and setting up the VSB and VIP is known as platform development.
-The next step for your project is application development.
+Configuring the VSB and VIP is part of platform development.
+The next step in your project workflow is application development.

 Creating Application Builds